You’ve only just learned what sake is. And just when you were about to buy your first bottle, another term popped up: soju.

 As for whether you serve it hot or cold, a general rule of thumb is that higher-quality sake should be chilled slightly, and you should warm cheaper sake a little.
 Cooler temperatures of around 45F allow the full flavor profile to shine without masking any nuances.

 Warming a lower-quality sake that may have a sweeter and fruitier body helps make some of the off-flavors less noticeable.
 In Japanese culture, it’s customary for sake drinkers to serve for one another.

-Soju is often served neat or slightly chilled and sipped from small glasses.
+Soju is often served neat or slightly chilled.
+You’ll usually get it in a small glass.

 Similar to Japanese culture, it’s customary in Korea to serve one another, but NEVER oneself.
 (No solo drinking!)

-Also, soju is used in mixed drinks and popular cocktails.
-High-alcohol soju will stand up better in cocktails as the lower-alcohol varieties may get overshadowed by other ingredients.
+Also, soju can be part of some popular cocktails.
+High-alcohol soju will be a great cocktails ingredient as the lower-alcohol varieties may get overshadowed by other ingredients.